nataliapc/msx2daad/README.md

 - Color 0: Always PAPER (default: black)
 - Color 1-14: For bitmap images
 - Color 15: Always INK (default: white)
-- INK/PAPER color changes will change the 0/15 color palette for all the text/background.
+- INK/PAPER color changes will change the 0/15 color palette for all the on screen text/background.

 #### **Screen 6**